May is Celiac Awareness month!

 - 1/2 teaspoon sugar

-- 1/2 teaspoon salt or more ] to taste
+- 1/2 teaspoon kosher or regular salt or more to taste

-- 1 green chili or serrano pepper thinly sliced
+- 1 small green chili pepper (I use Serrano) thinly sliced

 - 1/2 teaspoon red chili pepper flakes